Cutting edge computer-aided mole mapping and dermoscopy, offering complete peace of mind by identifying changes in your skin early.

 You may also be seen or reviewed by one of our Consultant Plastic Surgeons, all of whom are specialists in skin cancer treatment.
 Each sits on a relevant Multidisciplinary Team (MDT) in their local NHS CCG and is experienced in surgical treatment of all types of skin cancer.

-Our mole mapping team also includes specialist a Dermatology Nurse, Debbie Jackson, who will take your initial history and carry out the imaging on our mole mapping system.
+Our mole mapping team also includes specialist Nurse or HCA, who will take your initial history and carry out the imaging on our mole mapping system.

 What is the difference between Mole Mapping and a Mole Check?